Plastic credit

-Plastic credits are a transferable unit representing a specific quantity of plastic that is collected and managed or recycled as a result of project activity.
+A plastic credit is a transferable unit representing a specific quantity of plastic that is collected and managed or recycled as a result of project activity.

 This is a market-based instrument that allows individuals, organizations, and companies to finance the recovery of plastic waste for underfinanced waste management in many parts of the world.
 Designed as an outcome-based financing mechanism, plastic credits are earned by verifying the removal or collection of a specific quantity of plastic from the environment, typically measured in kilograms or tonnes.
 The system aims to address the growing global challenge of plastic pollution by channeling private sector investment into waste management infrastructure, particularly in regions where such systems are underdeveloped or non-existent.

 History

 The concept of plastic credits emerged in the late 2010s, inspired by the structure of carbon credits used in climate finance.
 As global awareness of plastic pollution intensified, particularly after the release of studies and documentaries on ocean plastics, there was a growing demand for scalable, traceable services.
 Organizations such as Plastic Bank and Verra began exploring credit-based approaches, and by the early 2020s, several third-party standards and registries were established to verify and certify plastic credit projects.

 The plastic credit market gained momentum with support from international sustainability frameworks, including the Ellen MacArthur Foundation's New Plastics Economy and initiatives under the United Nations Environment Programme.
 CleanHub, Repurpose Global, and other actors entered the space, further standardizing credit issuance and audit practices.